LG ELECTRONICS UNVEILS ITS APPROACH TO “AI IN ACTION”

 Through a short vignette of daily life, LG demonstrated how its approach to AI in Action works in real life:

-2. Orchestrated Task Handling: Before the user arrives, LG CLOiD adjusts the air conditioner and retrieves workout clothes from the dryer.
+2. Orchestrated task handling: Before the user arrives home, LG CLOiD adjusts the air conditioner and retrieves workout clothes from the dryer.

-3. Ambient Assistance for Daily Tasks: LG CLOiD folds laundry, organizes dishes and manages priorities – reducing both physical effort and mental load.
+3. Ambient assistance for daily tasks: LG CLOiD folds laundry, organises dishes and manages priorities – reducing both physical effort and mental load.

-LG also laid out how its Affectionate Intelligence is extending beyond the home to drive meaningful change across vehicles, workplaces and commercial facilities, with the goal of realizing a fully connected ecosystem.
+LG also laid out how its Affectionate Intelligence is extending beyond the home to drive meaningful change across vehicles, workplaces and commercial facilities, with the goal of realising a fully connected ecosystem.

-LG AI-Powered In-Vehicle Solutions: As an Experience Architect, LG transforms vehicles into intelligent, personalized spaces powered by the company’s on-device multimodal generative AI platform.
+- LG AI-Powered In-Vehicle Solutions: As an Experience Architect, LG transforms vehicles into intelligent, personalised spaces powered by the company’s on-device multimodal generative AI platform.
 This includes gaze-tracking systems, seamless home-to-vehicle entertainment and adaptive displays – leveraging AI expertise from consumer electronics to create vehicles that truly understand their occupants.

-HVAC for the AI Era: LG’s heating, ventilation and air conditioning (HVAC) solutions are being further advanced by AI.
-The company is strengthening its role in high-efficiency cooling for AI data centers, including business-to-government (B2G) projects in the Middle East and collaborations with companies such as GRC (immersion cooling) and Flex (data center infrastructure).

 Closing the event, LG CLOiD reflected LG’s Life’s Good brand promise: